Undergraduate direct and conditional admission requirements

 Strong English language skills are important to academic success at CSU.
 To support student success, we require all students whose first language is not English to demonstrate a high level of English proficiency regardless of their citizenship.
 Applicants from Australia, Canada, Ireland, New Zealand, and the United Kingdom whose first language is English are exempt from this requirement.

-Official TOEFL, PTE Academic or IELTS Academic results sent directly from the testing agency are the preferred indicator of English proficiency.
+TOEFL, PTE Academic or IELTS Academic results are the preferred indicators of English proficiency.
 For applicants seeking direct admissions to CSU the requirements are as follows:

 Conditional admission will be offered to students who are academically competitive but have not achieved the necessary score for direct admission or have not submitted a TOEFL, PTE, or IELTS score.
 If you do not meet the English proficiency requirements listed above you will be enrolled in the INTO CSU Academic English Program (AEP).
 Until the Academic English Program is completed or a clear TOEFL, PTE Academic or IELTS score is achieved, enrollment in regular University academic courses is at the discretion of the AEP.

 Graduate Requirements: Graduate English Proficiency Requirements